ask-devops/harness-cd-pipelines/README.md

 # harness-cd-pipelines
 ## TestResultsVersionedStorage.yaml
-   What You Need to Configure
+   What You Need to Configure<BR>
-Replace "artifactory_connector" with your actual Artifactory connector reference.
+Replace "artifactory_connector" with your actual Artifactory connector reference.<BR>
-Update the repository path (e.g., generic-local).
+Update the repository path (e.g., generic-local).<BR>
-Ensure the jq command is available in the delegate (or install it).
+Ensure the jq command is available in the delegate (or install it).<BR>